connieGao0819/dataviz-project-template/README.md

 ### Introduction

 This project is WPI CS573 Data Visualization course project, intended to visualize annual list of fastest growing private companies from 2007 to 2017 using D3.js.
-A short video can be found [here].
+A short video can be found [here](https://youtu.be/4fyNyu5ZtNA).

 ### Data Source